firavoyage/blogging/projects.md

 finally,render element,get html node(html node obj)
 ok,you can append the app node to document body

+- `autoarchive` auto save webpage
+> by internet archive
+  - if a web page or image is mentioned in your blog auto save it to internet archive by api

 ## channel

 - `fira` reply the world and myself